15 Best Foam Roller Exercises for Recovery and Mobility

 - Duration: 30–60 seconds per leg.

-- Benefit: Relieves hamstring tension caused by prolonged sitting.
+- Benefit: Relieves hamstring tightness and tension caused by prolonged sitting.

 3.)
 Calf Roll